AmirAbbasPZK0/Course-Website-With-Dashboard/README.md

-## Attention
+# Attention

-# For running this project you need first to have mongoDB Database on your machine then
+### For running this project on your computer first you need to have mongoDB,

+---
+npm i
-- For Starting Your need to run npm run dev and after that everything will run automaticly
+npm run dev
+---